 Writing interns must accept assigned topics and/or pitch their stories to the editor of The Key Reporter for approval before a completed article is submitted.
 Phi Beta Kappa does not guarantee that every article an intern produces will be published.
 Articles may be lightly edited at the national office, but if a piece requires substantial editing or revision, it will be rejected or returned to the author to be revised.

 Interns receive full credit for their work.
-Each article published by the Society will include the author’s name, major, and institutional affiliation.
+Each article published by the Society on The Key Reporter site will include the author’s name, major, and institutional affiliation.
 Those who complete the program may request a recommendation.

 If you have questions about the program or would like more information, write to firstname.lastname@example.org.